 Compaction of soil is a process of densification of soil by displacing air from the pores by applying external stress on soil at different moisture content.

-The dry density of the soil is increased by compaction.
-The increase in the dry density depends upon the following factors:
+The increase in dry density of soil by compaction depends upon the following factors:

 At low water content, the soil is stiff and offers more resistance to compaction.
 As the water content is increased, the soil particles get lubricated.
 The soil mass becomes more workable and the particles have closer packing.
 The dry density of the soil increases with an increase in the water content till the optimum water content in reached.
 At that stage, the air voids attain approximately a constant volume.
 With further increase in water content, the air voids do not decrease, but the total voids (air plus water) increase and the dry density decreases.
 Thus the higher dry density is achieved upto the optimum water content due to forcing air voids out from the soil voids.
 After the optimum water content is reached, it becomes more difficult to force air out and to further reduce the air voids.

 The effect of water content on the compaction of soil can also be explained with the help of electrical double layer theory.
 At low water content, the forces of attraction in the adsorbed water layer are large, and there is more resistance to movement of the particles.
 As the water content is increased, the electrical double layer expands and the inter-particle repulsive forces increase.
 The particles easily slide over one another and are closely packed.
 This results in higher dry density.

 The compaction of soil increases with the increase in amount of compactiv effort.
 With increase in comactive effort, the optimum water content required for compaction also decreases.
 At a water content less than the optimum, the effect of increased compaction is more predominant.
 At a water content more than the optimum, the volume of air voids become almost constant and the effect of increased compaction on soil is not significant.